SoftUni-Internal/interactive-content/EN/03-Generics/05-Summary.md

 # In the next lesson, you will learn:

-- Generics add type safety
-- Generic code is more reusable
-- Classes, interfaces and methods can be generic
-- Runtime information about type parameters is lost due to erasure
+- Variable Arguments (Varargs) in Java
+- Iterators
+    - Iterator
+    - ListIterator
+- Comparators
+    - Comparable

 [/slide]